December 1, 2019

 Have you been avoiding regular home maintenance because it has just become an overwhelming job?
 Does your home feel empty with all of the unused space?
 Are you putting money into your house that you would rather use for travel?
 It may be time to consider downsizing.

 Moving is never an enjoyable experience, but with these tips, you can leave the stress behind and begin a new chapter of living retirement to the fullest.
-The British Columbia Senior Living Association knows downsizing is no easy task and that it requires a lot of effort and focus.
+The British Columbia Seniors Living Association knows downsizing is no easy task and that it requires a lot of effort and focus.
 While the action can be difficult, we would like to give you a few helpful tips to make downsizing easier!

 New Perspective: Inspire Yourself